Los Angeles River Ride Frequently Asked Questions

-From Griffith Park, riders start with a loop around Glendale then hit the LA River Path down to Long Beach.
+From Griffith Park, riders start with a route within the park, then hit the LA River Path down to Long Beach.
 They then do a loop around Long Beach and then return to Griffith Park.

 Riders take the LA River Path from Griffith Park down to Long Beach, then back to Griffith Park.